aasparks/cryptopals-py-rkt/readme.md

 The first really interesting challenge in the set.

-<span style="color:red">The Racket solution is incredibly slow while the
- Python solution is almost immediate.
-Not sure why.</span>
+The Racket solution is incredibly slow while the  Python solution is almost immediate.
+Not sure why.

 #### 13. ECB Cut-and-paste - :ballot_box_with_check:

 #### 14. Byte-at-a-time ECB Decryption (Harder) - :ballot_box_with_check:

 The python solution to this one is much cleaner and way, way faster.
+Not much different from the first one other than needing to discover the size of the secret prefix.

 #### 15. PKCS#7 Padding Validation - :ballot_box_with_check:

 I did this one with challenge 9.
-I don't understand why the separated the two functions.
+I don't understand why they separated the two functions when ```unpad``` is needed in previous exercises.

 #### 16. CBC Bitflipping Attacks - :ballot_box_with_check: